Why FARMS is Needed

 Why are wetlands important?

-Very few high school students can answer these questions, yet, within a few short years, they will be voting citizens in communities where the answers to these questions make a huge impact on the entire economy.
+Very few high school students can answer these questions, yet, within a few short years, they will be working and voting citizens where the answers to these questions will have a huge impact on the economy, the environment and communities statewide.